Table of Contents

 - Buprenorphine is used to relieve pain in cats.

 - It is an opioid medication that also goes by the names Buprenex, Simbadol, and more.

 - There is a low risk of side effects with buprenorphine, but the most common one is sedation.

 - Buprenorphine is most commonly used as an injectable medication or as an oral (transmucosal) medication.

 - Discuss buprenorphine with a vet to determine if it is right for your cat.

-Your four-legged friends might not be able to complain about a headache, but you can definitely help them.
+Your four-legged friends might not be able to complain about discomfort, but you can definitely help them.
 After you learn how to tell if your cat is in pain and what to give your cat for pain relief, you can learn more about specific medications like buprenorphine.